It used to be that unless you were a hardcore gamer, there was no reason to get a fibre broadband plan.

 - Free next-generation Wifi 6 router (brand unspecified)

 - Free modem to termination point activation, also known as ONT activation (up to $58.50) only for weekdays 9am to 5pm

 - First 3 months free of Internet Security

-You will have to pay a one-time registration charge of $58.85 for new sign-ups, and ONT activation, also termed as service activation by other providers, is waived up to $90 for weekday services between 9am to 6pm.
+You will have to pay a one-time registration charge of $58.85 for new sign-ups, and ONT activation.
+This is also termed as service activation by other providers, and is waived up to $90 for weekday services between 9am to 6pm.